Canon 1100D vs 80D

-The side-by-side display below illustrates the physical size and weight of the Canon 1100D and the Canon 80D.
-Three successive views from the front, the top, and the rear are shown.
+The physical size and weight of the Canon 1100D and the Canon 80D are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1100D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is notably larger (12 percent) than the Canon 1100D.
 Moreover, the 80D is substantially heavier (47 percent) than the 1100D.
 It is noteworthy in this context that the 80D is splash and dust-proof, while the 1100D does not feature any corresponding weather-sealing.